Great Dane

-The Great Dane is a large sized dog breed originating from Germany.
-The Great Dane descends from hunting dogs from the Middle Ages used to hunt wild boar and deer, and as guardians of German nobility.
+The Great Dane is a German breed of large mastiff-sighthound, which descends from hunting dogs of the Middle Ages used to hunt bears, wild boar, and deer.
+They were also used as guardian dogs of German nobility.
 It is one of the two largest dog breeds in the world, along with the Irish Wolfhound.

 History

-Origins

-In the middle of the 16th century, the nobility in many countries of Europe imported strong, long-legged dogs from England, which were descended from crossbreeds between English Mastiffs and Irish Wolfhounds.
-They were dog hybrids in different sizes and phenotypes with no formal breed.
+In the sixteenth century the nobility in many countries of Europe imported strong, long-legged dogs of different sizes and phenotypes, some of mastiff or greyhound type, from England and Ireland.
 These dogs were called Englische Docke or Englische Tocke – later written and spelled: Dogge – or Englischer Hund in Germany.
 The name simply meant "English dog".
 Since then, the English word "dog" has come to be associated with a molossoid dog in Germany and France.
 These dogs were bred in the courts of German nobility, independent of the English methods, since the start of the 17th century.

-The dogs were used for hunting bear, boar, and deer at princely courts, with the favorites staying at night in the bedchambers of their lords.
-These Kammerhunde (chamber dogs) were outfitted with ornate collars, and helped protect the sleeping princes from assassins.
+The dogs were used for hunting bear, boar, and deer at princely courts, with the favorites staying in the bedchambers of their lords at night.
+These Kammerhunde (chamber dogs) were outfitted with ornate collars, and helped to protect the sleeping princes from assassins.

 While hunting boar or bears, the Englische Dogge was a catch dog used after the other hunting dogs to seize the bear or boar and hold it in place until the huntsman was able to kill it.
 When the hunting customs changed, particularly because of the use of firearms, many of the involved dog types disappeared.
 The Englische Dogge became rare, and was kept only as a dog of hobby or luxury.

-In Austria and Germany the Molossian hound, the Suliot dog and other imports from Greece were used in the 18th century to increase the stature of the boarhounds.

 Name change

 In 1878, a committee was formed in Berlin which changed the name of the "Englische Dogge" (English mastiff derivatives) to "Deutsche Dogge" (German mastiff), this being the Great Dane.
 This laid the foundations from which the breed was developed.
 During the 19th century, the dog was known as a "German boarhound" in English-speaking countries.
 Some German breeders tried to introduce the names "German Dogge" and "German Mastiff" on the English market, because they believed the breed should be marketed as a dog of luxury and not as a working dog.
-However, due to the increasing tensions between Germany and other countries, the dog later became referred to as a "Great Dane", after the grand danois in Buffon's Histoire naturelle, générale et particulière in 1755.
+However, due to the increasing Geopolitical tensions between Germany and France and Britain, the dog later became referred to as a "Great Dane", a literal translation from the new name given to it by the French, Grand Danois, even though the breed has no known connection to Denmark.
+In Germany, it remains known as "Deutsche Dogge."
+In the Scandinavian languages, the French name and pronunciation are used.

+In the late nineteenth century the dogs were sometimes known as Reichshund ('Empire dog') because of their association with the Reichskanzler, Otto von Bismarck.